technofocus-pte/m365cpltdeplextdepth/README.md

 This workshop is designed to provide you with real-world skills to harness the power of Copilot for Microsoft 365 in your daily tasks.
-By the end of the day, you will be well-equipped to leverage Copilot to boost productivity and efficiency within your organization.
+By the end of this workshop, you will be well-equipped to leverage Copilot to boost productivity and efficiency within your organization.

 In this workshop, you will execute the following hands-on labs tailored